zooniverse/front-end-monorepo/packages/zoo-grommet/README.md

 ## Contributing

-Version numbers are linked the Grommet version number.
-To reconvert the Grommet style files, run the `bin/convert-sass.sh` script, which will then convert the `grommet-core` files into the `stylus/grommet-core` directory.
+### Working with the Stylus files

+Grommet's original style sheets were written in SCSS.
+Since the Zooniverse primarily uses Stylus, there's a bash script that will take those SCSS files from `node_modules/grommet/scss/grommet-core` and convert them to Stylus.

-Note that the conversion script uses an online conversion service, and won't work without an Internet connection.
+These might change as Grommet gets updated, so they may need to be updated.
+Running the `bin/convert-sass.sh` script will do the conversion again, and output them into the `stylus/grommet-core` directory.
+The conversion script uses sass2stylus.com, so it won't work without an Internet connection.

+### Publishing to NPM

+Tagging a commit with a version number will make Travis redeploy it to NPM automagically.